-Key audit matter description (continued) These external borrowings are recognised as financial liabilities measured at amortised cost at the original effective interest rate, computed based on the bond proceeds, costs of issuance, coupon payments and redemption value.
-In the current year, the external borrowings decreased by £2.7 billion due to the repayment of bonds during 2021.
-Due to the magnitude of the external debt held by the company, we have identified a key audit matter with respect to the calculation of the effective interest rate and carrying value of the borrowings under IFRS 9.
+Valuation of borrowings (continued) Key audit matter description (continued) Due to the magnitude of the external debt held by the company, we have identified a key audit matter with respect to the calculation of the effective interest rate and carrying value of the borrowings under IFRS 9.
 Borrowings are disclosed in Note 14 of the financial statements with fair value disclosure in Note 16 of the financial statements.
 The accounting policy for borrowings is disclosed in Note 2 of the financial statements.
-How the scope of our audit responded to the key audit matter We performed the following audit procedures: Agreed bond proceeds, bond costs, coupon rate and redemption values to underlying agreements and term sheets; Recalculated the effective interest rate and the carrying value of each bond using the key inputs outlined above per the underlying agreements; Assessed the appropriateness of the accounting treatment applied for borrowings including the recognition at amortised cost in line with IFRS 9 requirements; Agreed the inputs used for the fair value disclosures in the notes to the financial statements to an independent source; and Evaluated the appropriateness of disclosures in respect to these liabilities included in the notes to the financial statements.
+How the scope of our audit responded to the key audit matter We performed the following audit procedures: Agreed bond proceeds, bond costs, coupon rate and redemption values where applicable to underlying agreements and term sheets; • Recalculated the effective interest rate and the carrying value of each bond using the key inputs outlined above per the underlying agreements; Assessed the appropriateness of the accounting treatment applied for borrowings including the recognition at amortised cost in line with IFRS 9 requirements; • Agreed the inputs used for the fair value disclosures in the notes to the financial statements to an independent source; and Evaluated the appropriateness of disclosures in respect to these liabilities included in the notes to the financial statements.
 Key observations We are satisfied that the calculation of the effective interest rate and carrying value of the external borrowings balance has been correctly calculated and appropriately recorded in accordance with IFRS 9.
-Valuation of intercompany loai n receivables Key audit matter description The bonds issued by the company are subsequently loaned to GlaxoSmithKline Group companies.
-This is divided as follows:

-- Short-term intercompany loan receivables: £2.7 billion (2020: £2.4 billion); and - Long-term intercompany loan receivables: £12.9 billion (2020: £15.7 billion).
+Valuation of intercompany loan receivables Key audit matter description The proceeds of bonds issued by the company are subsequently loaned to GSK Group companies.
+This is divided as follows: Short-term intercompany loan receivables: £2.2 billion (2021: £2.7 billion); and • Long-term intercompany loan receivables: £9.8 billion (2021: £13 billion).
+These are recognised as financial assets measured at amortised cost at the original effective interest rate, computed based on the loan issued, coupon payments and redemption value.
+As such, we identified a key audit matter relating to the calculation of the effective interest rate and carrying value of the intercompany loan receivables balance under IFRS 9.
+Intercompany loan receivables are disclosed in Note 11 of the financial statements with the accounting policies disclosed in Note 2 of the financial statements.